makkus/freckles/freckles/doc/frecklets/evolution.md

 The important part is the one list item under the ``frecklets`` key.
 We can see the item is a directory with 3 keys:

 - ``frecklet``: contains general metadata about the frecklet item and it's type
-- ``task``: contains [adapter](/doc/adapters)-specific metadata (in this case that doesn't really applly, as the item is just another *frecklet*)
+- ``task``: contains [adapter](/doc/adapters)-specific metadata (in this case that does not really apply, as the item is just another *frecklet*)
 - ``vars``: the vars to use for this *frecklet* in this run

 As I've said, using this format just to call an existing *frecklet* does not make too much sense.
 Let's see how the ``user-exists`` frecklet is implemented internally.
-Apart from creating the users group if it doesn't exist and some optional metadata (which we'll both ignore here), this is the basic implementation of ``user-exists``:
+Apart from creating the users group if it does not exist and some optional metadata (which we'll both ignore here), this is the basic implementation of ``user-exists``:

 ```yaml
 frecklets: